 Wolf spiders may enter structures in search of prey.
 Although they are not inclined to be permanent residents in structures, they often consider themselves a roommate once inside your home.
 Indoors, wolf spiders tend to remain at or near floor level, especially along walls and under furniture.
 Outside, wolf spiders can be found under stones, landscape timbers, firewood, leaves, and other debris.

 Because wolf spiders feed on a variety of insects, including crop pests, they can be beneficial.
 Wolf spiders can bite, but it’s extremely rare to experience a wolf spider bite unprovoked.
 They will only bite if they are handled.
 The presence of wolf spiders in homes is usually accidental.

 Cellar spiders seem to fare better in areas with higher relative humidity.
 These spiders build loose, irregular, tangled webs in corners, and hang upside down on the underside of them.
 The webs are not cleaned but rather new webs are continually added.
 This habit can result in extensive webbing in a relatively short time.
 When disturbed on its web, the cellar spider has the habit of rapidly shaking its body in a rotary movement to confuse and entangle the prey.

-Long-bodies cellar spiders and their webs are usually found in dark and damp places, such as cellars, basements, and crawl spaces.
-They can also be found in the corners of garages, sheds, barns, and warehouses, on eaves, windows and ceilings, and in closets, sink cabinets and bath-traps.
+Long-bodied cellar spiders and their webs are usually found in dark and damp places, such as cellars, basements, and crawl spaces.
+They can also be found in the corners of garages, sheds, barns, and warehouses, on eaves, windows, and ceilings, and in closets, sink cabinets, and bath traps.